pluggdapps/pagd/README.rst

     `google_webfonts`.
   - integration with disqus commenting system.
 Comments will be stored in disqus' server.
-  - integration with git, mercurial repository to gather file's metadata like page's author, email, created-time, last-modified-time etc ..., this is entirely optional.
+  - integration with git, mercurial repository to gather file's meta-data like page's author, email, created-time, last-modified-time etc..., this is entirely optional.
-  - social sharing with twitter, facebook, hackernews, google+, reddit, linkedin etc ...
+  - social sharing with twitter, facebook, hackernews, google+, reddit, linkedin etc...
-  - incluse jquery, template can be customized with jquery plugins.
+  - includes jquery, template can be customized with jquery plugins.
   - learn more - pagd.myblog_.

-- only part that cannot be configured, constumized or entirely replaced, is the name of the tool ;)
+- only part that cannot be configured, customized or entirely replaced, is the name of the tool ;)

 - **License:** `GPLv3 license`_